“Healing can only take place in relationship.” -Harville Hendrix

 The primary therapeutic model I use when working with couples is The Gottman Method Couples Therapy.
 This couples therapy model is a groundbreaking, scientific approach helping couples break through barriers to achieve greater understanding, connection, and intimacy in their relationships.
 I have found this method to be particularly beneficial to couples as it provides science-based interventions and exercises to help couples find new ways of connecting, managing conflict, and creating new meaning.
 Couples I have worked with have seen tremendous results in their relationships using the specific tools they have learned in couples therapy.
 The research is based on Dr. Gottman’s study of more than 3,000 couples and shows what actually works to help couples achieve a long-term healthy relationship.
 As a Certified Gottman Therapist, I have extensive training in this method and have completed all clinical trainings.

 An affair can completely shatter a couples world, turning it upside down, leaving both partners not knowing where to go next.
 Couples therapy can provide a safe space to work through the hurt and betrayal while rebuilding trust and commitment.
 I had the privilege of training with the founders of The Gottman Method Couples Therapy, Drs.
-John and Julie Gottman, completing their Treating Affairs and Trauma: Helping Couples Heal and Rebuild Trust advanced training.
-Using The Gottman Method in helping couples recover from an affair has proven to be healing and provides hope for a better future.
+John and Julie Gottman, completing their Treating Affairs and Trauma: Helping Couples Heal and Rebuild Trust advanced training in 2016.

 The Gottman Relationship Checkup